 Our products consist of the Prosigna breast cancer assay, the nCounter Analysis System, related diagnostic kits, and services.
 We recognize product revenue when control of the promised goods is transferred to our customers, in an amount that reflects the consideration expected to be received in exchange for those products.
-This process involves identifying the contract with a customer, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct performance obligation is considered distinct from other obligations in a contract when it provides a benefit to the customer, either on its own or together with other resources that are readily available to the customer, and is separately identified in the customer has the ability to use and obtain the benefit of the product.
+This process involves identifying the contract with a customer, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.
+A performance obligation is considered distinct from other obligations in a contract when it provides a benefit to the customer, either on its own or together with other resources that are readily available to the customer, and is separately identified in the contract.
+Performance obligations are considered satisfied once we have transferred control of a product to the customer, meaning the customer has the ability to use and obtain the benefit of the product.
 We recognize product revenue for satisfied performance obligations only when there are no uncertainties regarding payment terms or transfer of control.
 Shipping and handling costs incurred for product shipments are charged to our customers and included in product revenue.
 Revenue is presented net of the taxes that are collected from customers and remitted to governmental authorities.